 Upper Key Stage 2 – Year 5 and 6 The principal focus of Science teaching in upper Key Stage 2 is to enable pupils to develop a deeper understanding of a wide range of scientific ideas.
 They should do this through exploring and thinking about their ideas; asking their own questions about scientific phenomena; analysing functions, relationships and interactions more systematically.
 At upper Key Stage 2, pupils encounter more abstract ideas, such as evolution, and begin to recognise that scientific ideas change and develop over time.
 They should select the most appropriate ways to answer science questions using different types of science enquiry, including observing changes over different periods of time, noticing patterns, grouping and classifying things, carrying out comparative and fair tests and finding things out using a wide range of secondary sources.
 Pupils should draw conclusions based on their data and observations, use evidence to justify their ideas, and use scientific knowledge and understanding to explain findings.

 Working scientifically skills are embedded into lessons to ensure these skills are being developed throughout the children’s learning journey and new vocabulary and challenging concepts are introduced through direct teaching.
 This is developed through the year, in keeping with topics.
 Teachers demonstrate how to use scientific equipment, and the various Working Scientifically skills in order to embed scientific understanding.
-Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning and workshops with experts and visitors.
+Teachers find opportunities to develop children’s understanding of their surroundings.